You are viewing documentation for a previous version of this software.

 Drag the generated API.swift file to your target.

-Note: Because generates -specific result types, API.swift is mostly empty at this point unless you've already added multiple .graphql files to your target directory.
+Note: Because Apollo iOS generates operation-specific result types, API.swift is mostly empty at this point unless you've already added multiple .graphql files to your target directory.

 Make sure to uncheck the "Copy Files If Needed" checkbox, because it should already be in your project's folder system.
 Then, make sure you've checked all the Targets the API file needs to be included in.

 Installation complete!
-You can now start executing in your app.
-To learn how, next check out
+You can now start executing GraphQL operations in your app.
+To learn how, next check out Creating a client and Fetching queries.

 Advanced codegen tips and tricks